yushengtuimm/google-demo/README.md

 ## Getting Started

-This is a demo for recreating google home page and google search page using Next.js and tailwind css.
+This is a demo project of recreating google home page and google search page using Next.js and tailwind css.
+The functionality are mainly for front-end only, and there is no seperate back-end build for this project.
+It only uses the free google developer search api to request data.

-Including @heroicons and @tailwindcss/line-clamp
+~ stack also includes @heroicons and @tailwindcss/line-clamp
 - functional components :
   1. google header / footer
   2. google homepage search